microsoft/OpenHack-FHIR/Challenge03-ExportandAnonymizeData/ReadMe.md

    ```

    This deployment process may take 5 minutes or more to complete.
+*  Warning: Azure Key Vault now defaults to soft-delete, a manual removal of the Azure Key Vault is required if you need to delete this deployment and start over.
+   * Check if any Key Vaults are in soft-delete state: Get-AzKeyVault -InRemovedState
+   * Remove Key Vault in soft-delete state: Remove-AzKeyVault -VaultName <keyvaultname> -InRemovedState -Location <locationname>

 * The following resources in resource group {ENVIRONMENTNAME} will be created:
    <center><img src="../images/challenge03-fhirhackan-resources.png" width="550"></center>